Extension Traits

 DebugExt

-This trait is implemented for any type that implements Debug
+This trait is implemented for any type that implements Debug.

-which makes stilts render the type using its Debug
+It adds a method debug which makes stilts render the type using its Debug implementation instead

-implementation which is the default.
+of it's Display implementation which is the default.

 Example